12 accounting automation tools to kickstart 2023

 1).
 Invoice processing

-Bills are a huge part of how businesses spend money, and without a proper process in place, can really swallow up time and create stress.
+Invoices are a huge part of how businesses spend money, and without a proper process in place, can really swallow up time and create stress.
 With hundreds, maybe even thousands, of invoices coming in each month, it’s highly likely that mistakes will be made if done manually.
 We’re only human after all.

 2).
 Expense management automation